 The Pathways Parent Training Program was developed specifically to teach parents to address the unique needs of their toddler with autism.
 Our early autism intervention program is based on the most current research on intervention for toddlers with autism spectrum disorders.
 We use an approach that promotes communication and social engagement; helping these children become active participants in the world.

 Our program is a Naturalistic Developmental Behavioral Intervention (NDBI).
-The procedures taught follow the principles of operant learning and are based on powerful Applied Behavior Analysis (ABA) teaching tools—such as prompting, fading, shaping and chaining.
+The procedures taught follow the principles of operant learning and are based on powerful Applied Behavior Analysis (ABA) strategies—such as reinforcement, the A-B-C's of behavior, prompting, fading, and shaping.
 Our curriculum is derived from scientific literature focusing on early child and social communication development.
 The Pathways Parent Training Program is a therapeutic, parent training model delivered in the home—the child's natural environment.

 The training model consists of a combination of web-based and hands-on training.
 After an initial face to face introduction, planning and overview, each interventionist to be trained will complete a series of on-line instructional modules to provide a foundation of knowledge and understanding.
-Once completed, the interventionist will attend a three-day intensive step-by- step instruction course teaching the Pathways NDBI model.
+Once completed, the interventionist will attend four days of intensive step-by-step instruction, teaching the Pathways NDBI model.
 Monthly follow up support is provided with a combination of hands-on and web-based meetings.
 A second phase of support includes more intensive ongoing training for select providers to become agency support personnel.

 Renée and Michelle developed the Pathways Parent Training Program.
 Both have specialized in the differential diagnosis of autism spectrum disorders along with educational programming and curriculum, and training teachers and staff.
 They are well versed in interventions for children on the spectrum from birth to adult.
 They have chosen to focus the Pathways Parent Training Program on the toddler population due to a dire need for a well formulated, cost-effective, and progress oriented program for this special population.